 We encourage you to explore these pages, talk to your department faculty, and challenge yourself to discover new knowledge and ideas through an undergraduate research project.

-by the Numbers
+Student Research by the numbers

-Number of undergraduate researchers awarded the prestigious Goldwater Scholarship in the past five years
+number of undergraduate researchers awarded the prestigious Goldwater Scholarship in the past five years

-Number of undergraduate students who have given presentations at regional and national conferences during the last six years
+number of undergraduate students who have given presentations at regional and national conferences during the last six years

-Percentage of UNE seniors who have worked with faculty on research projects, compared with 23% at all colleges surveyed by the NSSE
+percentage of UNE seniors who have worked with faculty on research projects, compared with 23% at all colleges surveyed by the NSSE